Skip to Content

 The coastal area of the Catlins between Dunedin and Invercargill while stunning can be a bit slim for hotels and apartments.
 Here are some of my personal suggestions below or have a look for yourself if you know exactly which part of the Catlins you want to stay in!

-• Catlins Mohua Park– The individual chalets on the hillside in Owaka are pricey in but have the most phenomenal views.
+- Catlins Mohua Park– The individual chalets on the hillside in Owaka are pricey in but have the most phenomenal views.
 Each one comes with two twin beds and one king size.
-There are no TV’s so take this as a sign be present with your surroudings, change into your robe, and enjoy the beauty of this property.
+There are no TVs so take this as a sign to be present with your surroundings, change into your robe, and enjoy the beauty of this property.
 Option to add in breakfast for $20 NZD

-• The Whistling Frog Resort If you stay here there will be no need to sacrifice quality to stay in budget.
-At a minimum of $124 NZD/night for two adults these cozy cabins in Chasland are short distance to the beautiful McLean falls.
+- The Whistling Frog Resort– If you stay here there will be no need to sacrifice quality to stay within budget.
+At a minimum of $135 NZD/night for two adults these cozy cabins in Chasland are a short distance from the beautiful McLean Falls.

 6. The West Coast